docker-library/docs/espocrm/content.md

 ### Other optional options

-The list of possible values and their default values can be found in EspoCRM Administrator panel > Settings.
+The list of possible values and their default values can be found in the EspoCRM Administrator panel under Settings.

 -	`ESPOCRM_LANGUAGE`
 -	`ESPOCRM_DATE_FORMAT`